iammafah/iammafah.site/README.md

 and visual identity belong to **Abdullah Shahid**.

 While the code is open-source under MIT,
-**copying personal content or branding directly is not permitted**.
+**reusing personal branding or content is not permitted**.

 ---

-© 2026 Abdullah Shahid
+© Abdullah Shahid